New Krishna Bhavan: Cuisine

-The restaurant primarily served darshini-style Udupi cuisine, inclusing dishes such as idlis of various kinds, plain and masala dosas, rava dosas, neer dosas, Mangalore buns, guliappas (also called paddus), shavige (vermicelli) bath, khara bath and kesari bath.
+The restaurant primarily served darshini-style Udupi cuisine, including dishes such as idlis of various kinds, plain and masala dosas, rava dosas, neer dosas, Mangalore buns, guliappas (also called paddus), shavige (vermicelli) bath, khara bath and kesari bath.
 The signature dish was green masala idlis—fried button idlis in a sauce of onion, capsicum, and spinach.
 Kotte kadubus, idlis steamed in smoked jackfruit leaves, were served on weekends, with the leaves brought from Udupi on Fridays.
 On government working days, it also served ragi mudde meals at lunch, unusually for a darshini; the muddes were served with a saaru of gourds, greens, or lentils.
 Other south Indian dishes included Salem sambar vada, Mandya ragi roti, akki roti, Kerala sevai with red pumpkin curry, pongal, bisi bele bath, holige, and badam halwa.
 The Mini Meal included pooris, steamed rice, dry and curried vegetables, sambar, rasam, appalams, and sweets.
 NKB was the first restaurant in Malleshwaram to offer North Indian cuisine.